jjmccollum/teiphy/docs/advanced.rst

 ``certainty`` elements; otherwise, you must use and reference the ``@n`` attribute.

-For NEXUS output, the character states for each witness is encoded using ``StatesFormat=StatesPresent`` by default, meaning that each non-missing character is represented by a single symbol or by a set of symbols between braces (in the case of ambiguous readings).
+For NEXUS output, the character states for each witness are encoded using ``StatesFormat=StatesPresent`` by default, meaning that each non-missing character is represented by a single symbol or by a set of symbols between braces (in the case of ambiguous readings).
 But if you want to encode the character states for each witness using ``StatesFormat=Frequency``, with each character represented by a vector of frequencies for each reading/state, you can do this with the ``--frequency`` option to ``teiphy``.
-For unambiguous readings, the corresponding state vector will have a value of 1 for a single reading/state, while for ambiguous readings, it should have multiple values for different readings/states that sum to 1.
+For unambiguous readings, the corresponding state vector will have a value of 1 for a single reading/state; for simple ambiguous readings encoded as ``witDetail`` elements with the potential readings specified in the ``@target`` attribute, the state vector will have a value of 1 for each specified reading/state;
+and for ``witDetail`` elements containing ``certainty`` elements with varying ``@degree`` attributes, the ``@degree`` value for each specified reading will be copied to the state vector.

+For current phylogenetic software that accepts NEXUS input, the ``StatesFormat=Frequency`` setting is not supported, so for most output formats, ``witDetail`` elements containing ``certainty`` elements with varying ``@degree`` attributes will simply be mapped to ambiguous states with a 1 for every reading covered by a ``certainty`` element.
+For formats that do not even support ambiguities with specified target states, ambiguous ``witDetail`` elements, with or without ``certainty`` elements, will be mapped to missing states (i.e., the ``?`` symbol).
+At this time, only BEAST 2 supports tip likelihoods, so ``certainty`` values are preserved in BEAST 2.7 XML outputs.

 Lacunae and Other Missing Data
 ------------------------------